 It is critical not to lose sight of the atomic details, which are the foundation for understanding the properties of proteins and provide much of the underpinning for our current mechanistic view of biological processes.
 The challenge is to integrate both continuous and discrete representations to best understand the mathematical, physical, chemical, and biological properties of proteins and other macromolecules, using the appropriate viewpoint and theoretical tools for a particular question.

-In Section 2 the relevant mathematics for protein curve construction and extraction of curve parameters are described, and various avenues for further mathematical developments will be indicated.
-Section 3 describes how the small number of geometric parameters needed to describe simple protein architectures allows the systematic search of an entire fold space.
-Section 5 applies the capabilities of continuous deformation of folds from Section 3 and the optimization of curve parameters from Section 2 to the problem of protein design.
+In Section 2 the relevant mathematics for protein curve construction are described, and various avenues for further development and new mathematical challenges will be indicated.
+In section 3, three distinct mathematical problems which underly extraction of curve parameters from various types of data are posed for study- progress in any of the three will yield new ways of utilizing data for structural analysis.
+Section 4 describes how the small number of geometric parameters needed to describe simple protein architectures allows the systematic search of an entire fold space.
+Section 5 applies the capabilities of continuous deformation of folds from section 4 and the optimization of curve parameters from section 3 to the problem of protein design.